Opel Olympia: Successor: Opel Olympia Rekord (1953–1957)

-In March 1953, the 18-year-old design of the Olympia was not directly replaced by anything, although the Opel Olympia Rekord used the name, with a modern pontoon body.
-In 1957 this dropped the "Olympia" part of the name, and was sold simply as the Opel Rekord until 1986, although the Rekord was an executive car compared to the Olympia which was a small vehicle.
+In March 1953, the 18-year-old design of the Olympia was finally replaced by the Opel Olympia Rekord, with a modern pontoon body.
+In 1957 the "Olympia" part of the name was dropped, and the car was sold simply as the Opel Rekord until 1986, although the Rekord was an executive car compared to the Olympia which was a small vehicle.